How are donor countries responding to COVID-19? Early analyses and trends to watch

 - Korea’s International Cooperation Agency (KOICA) outlined a mid to long term strategy which includes a plan to support food, accommodation, and social safety nets in partner countries.

 - 23 WTO members have agreed not to impose export restrictions or trade barriers on key agricultural or agri-food products during the COVID-19 crisis.
-The impacts of this crisis on food security has been an area of emerging concern.
+The impacts of this crisis on food security have been an area of emerging concern.

 What are some important trends for advocates to watch?